-CONDITIONS TO BE MET TO BECOME A PROVIDER

-[ ] Application to Provide Care

-[ ] Initial Home Evaluation (Home Visitors will schedule a time to view your entire home) Do not proceed with any other items until Highland Shores CAS and Vulnerable Sector Checks have been submitted to Family Space.
-These must be completed first.

-- [ ] Highland Shores Disclosure Forms for everyone over 18 years of age https://highlandshorescas.com/abot/child-welfare-record-check-consent-form/ - [ ] Submit vulnerable sector check for Provider and anyone 19 years of age and over - [ ] Complete immunization including for adults in the home who are present on an ongoing basis while children are in care or involved with the direct preparation of food. - [ ] Submit proof of immunization for own and privately cared for children - [ ] Within one month after the person turns 18 years old, they are required to provide a statement that discloses every previous finding of guilt under the Youth Criminal Justice Act (Canada), if the person received an adult sentence. - [ ] Pass fire inspection. - [ ] Submit proof of home liability insurance - [ ] Submit proof of vehicle insurance - [ ] Submit proof of pet's current rabies vaccination - [ ] Must provide a smoke-free environment. - [ ] Water sample if using well water - [ ] Submit proof of WSIB approved Standard First Aid and infant/child CPR/Level C certification before care can commence - [ ] Submit VOID cheque or bank form for direct deposit - [ ] Provide contact information for 3 individuals to submit written references - [ ] Attend orientation session which includes review of entire Home Child Care Policy Manual. - [ ] Search of affiliated College public register - [ ] Sign Oath of Confidentiality form - [ ] Provider/Agency Agreement signed. - [ ] Policy Sign off by Providers and other individuals regularly on the premises - [ ] Sign Notice with Respect to the Collection of Personal Information - [ ] Photo/video release
+Signature ature Date C ON IDITIONS TO BE MET TO BECOME A PROVIDER [] Application to Provide Care [] Initial Home Evaluation (Home Visitors will schedule a time to view your entire home) D o n ot proceed with any other items until Highland Shores CAS and Vulnerable Sector Checks have been nitted to Family Space.
+These must be completed first. [] Highland Shores Disclosure Forms for everyone over 18 years of age https://highlandshorescas.com/abot/child-welfare-record-check-consent-form/ [ Submit vulnerable sector check for Provider and anyone 19 years of age and over ] Complete immunization including for adults in the home who are present on an ongoing basis while children are in care or involved with the direct preparation of food.
+Submit proof of immunization for own and privately cared for children ] Within one month after the person turns 18 years old, they are required to provide a statement that discloses every previous finding of guilt under the Youth Criminal Justice Act (Canada), if the person received an adult sentence. [] Pass fire inspection. [] Submit proof of home liability insurance [] Submit proof of vehicle insurance [] Submit proof of pet's current rabies vaccination [ Must provide a smoke-free environment.
+[Water sample if using well water [J Submit proof of WSIB approved Standard First Aid and infant/child CPR/Level C certification г 1 before care can commence Submit VOID chaque or bonk form for direct densit L J Submit VOID cheque or bank form for direct deposit

+] Provide contact information for 3 individuals to submit written references [] Attend orientation session which includes review of entire Home Child Care Policy Manual. [] Search of affiliated College public register [] Sign Oath of Confidentiality form [] Provider/Agency Agreement signed. [] Policy Sign off by Providers and other individuals regularly on the premises [] Sign Notice with Respect to the Collection of Personal Information [] Photo/video release Γ 1 Has a working printer